abuseofnotation/category-theory-illustrated/_chapters/01_set.md

 ![The architecture of isomorphism](../01_set/isomorphism_general.svg)

-For example, if you have a function "is the partner of" that goes from the set of all married people to the same set, than that function is invertible.
+For example, if you have a function "is the partner of" that goes from the set of all married people to the same set, then that function is invertible.
 That is not to say that you are the same person as your significant other, but rather that every statement about you, or every relation you have to some other person or object is also a relation between them and this person/object, and vice versa.

 Composing isomorphisms
 ---